medardm/online-resume/README.md

 - Open `https://YOUR_GITHUB_USERNAME.github.io/online-resume` in your browser.
 - Now you can see the resume page.
 - Edit the `_data/data.yml` file directly to update your resume.

+#### Running site locally
-- If you would like to run the site locally check this [link](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll)
+- You can run the site locally by using Jekyll
+  - run by executing `bundle exec jekyll serve`.
+Check this [link](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) for more info

 #### Customization